 A French company, upon incorporation, will be provided with the following numbers by the French authorities:

-• an intra-community VAT number, provided to all companies incorporated in a member state of the European Union (EU);
+• an intra-community VAT number, provided to all companies incorporated in a EU member state;

 • a SIRET number, which is a unique French business identification number; and